 In addition, New Hanover Regional EMS and Airlink VitaLink, who play a vital role in helping NHRMC get timely care to you, received a Mission: Lifeline Gold Award for 2015.

-New Hanover Regional Medical Center's commitment to safety was recognized by The Leapfrog Group, which awarded the hospital an 'A' grade in 2016.
+New Hanover Regional Medical Center's commitment to safety was recognized by The Leapfrog Group, which awarded the hospital an 'A' grade in 2017, it's seventh consecutive top mark.

 The Hospital Safety Score is compiled under the guidance of the nation’s leading experts on patient safety and is administered by The Leapfrog Group, an independent industry watchdog.